Log canonical $3$-fold complements: Preliminaries

 Let $(X,B)$ be a log canonical pair, $X\rightarrow T$ a contraction, and $n$ a positive integer.
 We say that the divisor $B^+$ is a \emph{$\qq$-complement} over $t \in T$ if the following conditions hold over some neighborhood of $t \in T$: \begin{itemize} \item[(i)] $(X,B^{+})$ is a log canonical pair; \item[(ii)] $K_X+B^{+} \sim_\qq 0$ over $t \in T$; and \item[(iii)] $B^+ \geq B$. \end{itemize} Furthermore, we say that $B^+$ is an \emph{$n$-complement} for $(X,B)$ over $t \in T$ if the following stronger version of condition (ii) holds: \begin{itemize} \item [(ii)$'$] $n(K_X+B^{+}) \sim 0$ over $t \in T$. \end{itemize} In particular, if $B^+$ is an $n$-complement, $nB$ is an integral Weil divisor.

 \begin{remark} Notice that more general complements, where the above condition (iii) is weakened, are used in the literature.
-See for example \cite[2.18]{Bir16a}.
-Since in this work condition (iii) is always satisfied, we decided to use this stronger definition of complement, in order to avoid redundant terminology and notation. \end{remark}
+See for example \cite{Bir16a}*{2.18}.
+Since in this work condition (iii) is always satisfied, we decided to use this stronger definition of complement, in order to avoid redundant terminology and notation.
+In case we need to reference works where the broader notion of complement is used, we will address why we can guarantee that the reference can be applied to obtain a complement in the sense of the above definition. \end{remark}

 Following the work of Birkar \cite{Bir16a}, we can extend the notion of complement to generalized pairs.
 Let $(X,B,\mathbf M)/Z$ be a generalized log canonical pair, $X\rightarrow T$ a contraction over $Z$, and $n$ a positive integer.
 We say that the divisor $B^+$ is a \emph{$\qq$-complement} over $t \in T$ if the following conditions hold over some neighborhood of $t \in T$: \begin{itemize} \item[(i)] $(X,B^{+},\mathbf M)$ is a generalized log canonical pair; \item[(ii)] $K_X+B^{+} + \mathbf M _X \sim_\qq 0$ over $t \in T$; and \item[(iii)] $B^+ \geq B$. \end{itemize} As above, we say that $B^+$ is an \emph{$n$-complement} for $(X,B,\mathbf M)/Z$ over $t \in T$ if the following stronger version of condition (ii) holds: \begin{itemize} \item [(ii)$'$] $n(K_X+B^{+} + \mathbf M _X) \sim 0$ over $t \in T$. \end{itemize} In particular, if $B^+$ is an $n$-complement, and $n \mathbf M$ is an integral b-divisor, then $nB$ is an integral Weil divisor.